ScilifelabDataCentre/DbShare/README.md

 - A database is owned by the user account that created it.
 - A database may be private or public.
 - Databases are independent of one another.
-- Display the tables, views and indexes in a database.
+- Display the tables, views, indexes and visualizations in a database.
 - Download the Sqlite3 table for a database.

 ## Tables